Pablo Furman, conductor. Sherry Sylar, oboe. IDRS-2019, Tampa, Florida.

 Trip to Twelve Tone Town

 A series of miniatures for children based on the tone row of Anton Webern’s 1924 Kinderstück.
 The work is intended to introduce the 12-tone technique to young audiences in a lighthearted manner.
-Upcoming CD recording by pianist Janis Mercer.
+Appears on Centaur CRC-3771 CD by pianist Janis Mercer.

 “Can you count to twelve?” requires the player to figure out how to sound all 12 pitches simultaneously without using the damper pedal.